rickardl/gcp-intro-demo/README.md

 # Terraform Code

 I am using [Terraform](https://www.terraform.io/) as an [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) (IaC) tool.
 I'm using the new Terraform v.
 0.12 version which has some major changes compared to previous versions - e.g. regarding interpolation (therefore there are some differences regarding this gcp-intro demo and previous aws-intro-demo and azure-intro-demo).
-Terraform is very much used both in AWS, Azure and GCP cloud platforms to create IaC solutions and one of its strenghts compared to cloud native tools (AWS / [CloudFormation](https://aws.amazon.com/cloudformation) and Azure / [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)) and GCP / [Deployment Manager](https://cloud.google.com/deployment-manager/) is that you can use Terraform with many cloud providers, you have to learn just one infra language and syntax, and Terraform language (hcl) is pretty powerful and clear.
+Terraform is very much used in AWS, Azure and GCP cloud platforms to create IaC solutions and one of its strenghts compared to cloud native tools (AWS / [CloudFormation](https://aws.amazon.com/cloudformation), Azure / [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates) and GCP / [Deployment Manager](https://cloud.google.com/deployment-manager/) ) is that you can use Terraform with many cloud providers, you have to learn just one infra language and syntax, and Terraform language (hcl) is pretty powerful and clear.
 When deciding the actual infra code tool you should consult the customer if there is some tooling already decided.
 Otherwise you should evaluate Deployment Manager and Terraform and then decide which one is more appropriate for the needs of your GCP cloud project.

 If you are new to infrastructure as code (IaC) and terraform specifically let's explain the high level structure of the terraform code first.
 Project's terraform code is hosted in [terraform](terraform) folder.